The Surprising Benefits of Regenerative Farming Practices

 Then I discovered regenerative farming.

 Over time, I introduced cover crops such as legumes and native plants that helped to build the soil’s organic matter and support beneficial insects.
-As I added more diversity to my lawn, the soil began to come alive, full with worms, microbes, and fungi—all of which helped create a thriving system.
+As I added more diversity to my lawn, the soil began to come alive, teeming with worms, microbes, and fungi—all of which helped create a thriving ecosystem.

 The Results: A Sustainable, Productive Lawn